italia/eudi-wallet-it-docs/docs/en/security-privacy-considerations.rst

 phase, the Wallet is able to validate this value by verifying the OpenID Federation Trust Chain related to the Verifier.

-In order to be sure that the **redirect_uri** is received from a legit Wallet and not from the attacker, the Verifier response endpoint upon the recipient of a valid authorization response creates a fresh cryptographic value that is linked to the authorization response and attaches it to the **redirect_uri** that is sending to the Wallet.
+In order to be sure that the **redirect_uri** is received from a legit Wallet and not from the attacker, the Verifier response endpoint upon the recipient of a valid authorization response creates a fresh cryptographic value that is linked to the authorization response and attaches it to the **redirect_uri** that is sent to the Wallet.
 When the Verifier receives the redirect, it can extract the response code and check with its response endpoint whether the response code was associated with this Authorization
 Response.
 (See :ref:`Redirect URI Section <Redirect URI>`).